aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/setting-size-unit-barcode-image/_index.md

 ---
-title: Setting Size Unit for Barcode Image in Java with Aspose.BarCode
+title: Create code128 barcode java with Aspose.BarCode
 linktitle: Setting Size Unit for Barcode Image
 second_title: Aspose.BarCode Java API
-description: Discover the power of Aspose.BarCode for Java in setting precise size units for barcode images.
-Effortless integration, robust performance, and endless customization possibilities.
+description: Learn how to create code128 barcode java and generate barcode image java using Aspose.BarCode.
+Set precise size units for barcode images with simple, reusable code.
 weight: 15
 url: /java/advanced-settings-and-optimization/setting-size-unit-barcode-image/
+date: 2025-12-08
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Setting Size Unit for Barcode Image in Java with Aspose.BarCode
+# Create code128 barcode java and set size unit with Aspose.BarCode

 ## Introduction

-Aspose.BarCode for Java is a robust Java API that allows developers to integrate barcode generation and recognition capabilities into their Java applications effortlessly.
-Whether you are developing a sophisticated inventory system, a retail application, or any other software requiring barcode functionality, Aspose.BarCode proves to be a reliable and efficient choice.
+In this step‑by‑step guide you’ll **create code128 barcode java** code that generates a barcode image and lets you control the size unit of the output.
+Whether you’re building an inventory system, a shipping label generator, or any Java application that needs a reliable barcode, Aspose.BarCode for Java makes the process straightforward and highly customizable.

+## Quick Answers
+- **What library do I need?** Aspose.BarCode for Java.
+- **Which barcode type is covered?** CODE_128 (create code128 barcode java).
+- **How do I set the size unit?** Use the `BarHeight` property with `.setPoint()`.
+- **Can I generate barcode image java in other formats?** Yes – PNG, JPEG, BMP, etc.
+- **What are the prerequisites?** JDK installed, Aspose.BarCode library, and a Java IDE.

+## What is **create code128 barcode java**?

+Creating a CODE_128 barcode in Java means instantiating the `BarcodeGenerator` class with the `EncodeTypes.CODE_128` enum and providing the data string you want to encode.
+This symbology is widely used in logistics because it supports the full ASCII character set and offers high data density.

+## Why use Aspose.BarCode to **generate barcode image java**?

+- **Full control over dimensions** – you can set bar height, module size, and image resolution.
+- **No external dependencies** – pure Java, works on any platform that supports the JDK.
+- **Rich customization** – colors, fonts, margins, and even QR codes are supported.
+- **High performance** – generates images in milliseconds, suitable for batch processing.

 ## Prerequisites

-Before we embark on the journey of setting the size unit for a barcode image, ensure you have the following prerequisites in place:
+Before we start, make sure you have:

-1. Java Development Kit (JDK): Aspose.BarCode for Java requires a functioning JDK installed on your development machine.
-You can download the latest JDK from the Oracle website.
+1. **Java Development Kit (JDK)** – version 8 or later installed on your machine.

-2. Aspose.BarCode for Java Library: Obtain the Aspose.BarCode for Java library by downloading it from the Aspose website.
-The library is available in both free trial and licensed versions.
+2. **Aspose.BarCode for Java library** – download the latest JAR from the Aspose website (trial or licensed).

-3. Integrated Development Environment (IDE): Choose your preferred Java IDE, such as Eclipse or IntelliJ IDEA, for a seamless development experience.
+3. **A Java IDE** – such as IntelliJ IDEA, Eclipse, or VS Code with Java extensions.

 ## Import Namespaces

-In your Java project, import the necessary namespaces to leverage the functionalities provided by Aspose.BarCode.
-Add the following imports at the beginning of your Java class:
+Add the required imports at the top of your Java class so you can access Aspose.BarCode’s API:

 ```java
 import java.io.IOException;